wrightid/maplecroft-de-test/README.md

 Maplecroft is a global risk analytics company that aims to standardise risk across a variety of different issues across the globe.
 To do this we are often tasked with assigning risk scores to customer provided sites.
-This inevitably leads to developing pipelines to handle the processing, storing and querying of sites
+This inevitably leads to developing pipelines to handle the processing, storing and querying of this data.
+You have been given a typical ETL pipeline task to develop to solve.

 ## Getting started